jason-davey/studio/PLAYBOOK.md

 1.  **Step 1: Review Recommendations:** Upload a JSON "Page Blueprint" file if you have one from an external recommendations tool.
 This can pre-fill content for all sections.
 The Guided Walkthrough can also load a sample blueprint for you.
 2.  **Step 2: Build & Preview Page:** See a preview of your entire landing page (Hero, Benefits, Testimonials, Trust Signals, Form) based on the blueprint or default values.
 3.  **Step 3: Adjust Content:** Fine-tune the content of your landing page sections (e.g., Hero section text, Benefit descriptions, Testimonial quotes).
 4.  **Step 4: Configure A/B Test:** Create "Version A" and "Version B" for A/B testing specific elements (like the Hero section).
 Version A will be pre-filled from your work in Step 3.
-Use AI suggestions and manage configurations locally.
+Use AI suggestions (optionally guided by "Campaign Focus / Keywords") and manage configurations locally.
 5.  **Step 5: Prepare for Deployment:** Get instructions and links to take your A/B test configurations to Firebase.

 ### 0.3.
 Using the Guided Walkthrough (Recommended for First-Time Users)